Beatrice Egli: Participation in Deutschland sucht den Superstar

 In May 2013, Egli won the finale of the tenth season of Deutschland sucht den Superstar with 70.25 percent of the viewer votes.
 With one exception, she received the most viewer calls in all the theme shows.
 She received €500,000 and a recording contract with Universal Music Group.
-Her first single after participating in DSDS was "Mein Herz" (My Heart) written and produced by Dieter Bohlen, who was a member of German pop duo Modern Talking.
+Her first single after participating in DSDS was "Mein Herz" (My Heart), which was written and produced by Dieter Bohlen, a former member of German pop duo Modern Talking and a judge on the show.
 The song debuted at number one in the official German, Austrian, and Swiss singles charts in its first week of sales.